RosterElf Logo

 Contractor selection

-Criteria for selecting and engaging contractors with proven safety records.
+Criteria for engaging contractors with proven safety records and the right credentials.

 Pre-work requirements

-Documentation, insurance, licences and SWMS required before work begins.
+Insurance, licences, SWMS and documentation required before any work begins.

 Site induction

-Mandatory safety induction covering site hazards, rules and emergency procedures.
+Mandatory safety induction covering site hazards, rules and emergency response.

 Supervision requirements